TwitterFacebookpinterest

 Soyuz MS-14 lands

-Roscosmos then confirmed that nearly four-minute braking maneuver had been performed as planned starting at 23:37 Moscow Time on September 6, followed by modules' separation at 00:06 Moscow Time on September 7.
-The parachute opening was also confirmed as scheduled, but the landing time was reported to be 00:32 Moscow Time.
+Roskosmos then confirmed that nearly four-minute braking maneuver had been performed as planned starting at 23:37 Moscow Time on September 6, followed by modules' separation at 00:06 Moscow Time on September 7.
+The parachute opening was also confirmed as scheduled, but the landing time was reported to take place at 00:32 Moscow Time, or around two minutes ahead of schedule, most likely as a result of the emergency ballistic descent.
+(INSIDER CONTENT)

 Roscosmos also said that the Descent Module had remained in vertical position after its touchdown, even though later videos from the site appear to show recovery personell rolling the capsule on its side, probably before it was put in vertical position.